 TTFN, Fred.

 Quote of the week: "There are creatures in the universe who would consider you the ultimate achievement, android.
 No feelings, no emotions – no pain.
 And yet, you covet those qualities of humanity.
 Believe me, you're missing nothing.
-But if it means anything to you...you're a better human than I." - Q to Commander Data, Star Trek: The Next Generation, "Deja Q"
+But if it means anything to you...you're a better human than I."- Q to Commander Data, Star Trek: The Next Generation, "Deja Q" (scroll over or click on iPaper below to have a drop-down menu that includes a print option)

 In the last few years, psychologists and researchers have been digging up hard data on a question previously left to philosophers: What makes us happy?
 Researchers have studied people all over the world to find out how things like money, attitude, culture, memory, health, altruism, and our day-to-day habits affect our well-being.